FY 2018

 Photo 04

-Many people participated in the information exchange meeting after the subcommittee meeting, and it was a place for information exchange, such as reflection among the participants with speakers.
+Many people also participated in the information exchange meeting after the breakout session, and it was a place for information exchange, including the speakers and reflections among the participants.

 University Consortium Kyoto High School-University Collaborative Education Forum